kubevirt/kubevirt.github.io/pages/summit.md

 discuss, hack and learn about managing virtual machines in Kubernetes using KubeVirt.

-We are looking for Session Leaders, see below.

 ## When

 The event will take place online during two half-days (5 hours each day):